strazzere/microengine-eicar/README.md

 $ ./scripts/run_engine.sh
 ```

-It installs the dependencies and runs the `scratch.go`
+It installs the dependencies and runs the `eicar.go`

 ### Post bounty